UEFA Euro 2020 final: Racial abuse incidents

+Anti-discrimination researchers noted that the racist abuse directed at the England players reflected long-standing global patterns of hostility toward Black athletes.
+The Fare Network reported that Black footballers have historically been targets of discriminatory behaviour in Europe, North America, and Latin America, particularly after high-profile defeats or mistakes.
+According to reporting by The Independent, within minutes of Saka’s penalty being saved, his Instagram account was flooded with racist comments, including monkey emojis and other offensive messages on multiple Black players’ posts.

 Boris Johnson, Leader of the Opposition Keir Starmer and the President of The Football Association, Prince William, Duke of Cambridge, also condemned the racist abuse.
 A mural in Manchester honouring Rashford was defaced soon after the match.
 The Mayor of Greater Manchester Andy Burnham condemned the vandalism, calling it a "despicable, shameful act", and a police investigation was launched into the incident.
 The mural was later decorated with hearts, flags and supportive messages by members of the public, and was restored two days later.
 Greater Manchester Police later said they thought the vandalism of the Rashford mural was "not racial".
 During Prime Minister's Questions at the House of Commons of the United Kingdom in Westminster on 14 July 2021, Johnson vowed to ban those responsible for online racial abuse from attending live football matches at stadiums.
 Johnson also hoped that the Britain and Ireland's proposed bid to host the 2030 FIFA World Cup had not been derailed by the scenes of crowd trouble at the final.
 On 15 July, police arrested four people in connection to the online abuse.

 Over the period of three days after the game, Saka, Sancho and Rashford expressed their gratitude for the support they received on their social media accounts.
 Rashford apologised for his penalty miss but said he "won't apologise" for who he is and where he came from.
-Sancho said "hate will never win" and "as a society we need to do better and hold these people accountable", and Saka said he "knew instantly the kind of hate" he was going to receive.
+Sancho said "hate will never win" and "as a society we need to do better and hold these people accountable", and Saka said he "knew instantly the kind of hate" he was going to receive after the defeat.